obsidiansystems/hydra-pay/README.md

 Currently nothing is stopping Hydra Pay Instances from cross communicating, but as outlined above there is more information on top of Hydra that Hydra Pay adds.
 This means that it isn't enough to make the Hydra Nodes aware of each other across instances.
 A standard must exist to facilitiate the communication of payment channel names, internal wallet addresses etc. This would allow not only communication across Hydra Pay Instances, but also allow other applications to communicate with Hydra Pay instances.

+#### Cardano node socket

+If you would like to communicate directly with the managed node, you can find it in `<network>-node-db/node.socket`.

 ### Running in Docker

 Pull the docker image, run it and use http://127.0.0.1:8010/ to talk to your Docker instance.